Gheorghe Albu: Club career

 Albu was born on 12 September 1909 in Arad, Austria-Hungary (now in Romania), and began playing football at the age of 14 at his neighborhood team Olimpia Micălaca.
 He then moved to AMEF Arad where he stayed until the autumn of 1927 when he went to Gloria Arad.
 After one year, he joined Jiul Lupeni, afterwards returning to Gloria Arad in 1929.
 In the 1929–30 season, he helped Gloria reach the championship final, where he played the entire match in the 3–0 loss to Juventus București.

 In 1933, Albu joined Venus București, and in his first season, coach Karoly Weszter played him in nine games, scoring three goals as the club won the title.
 He won another title in the 1936–37 season, this time under the guidance of coach Ferenc Plattkó who gave him 22 appearances.
 Between 1938 and 1940, he helped the club win two consecutive league titles, both with coach Béla Jánosy, Albu contributing with 17 matches and three goals scored in the first one and only one appearance in the second.
+During his time with Venus, he also made four appearances in the Mitropa Cup over two editions, suffering first-round exits to Újpest and AGC Bologna.

 Between 1940 and 1944, the year of his retirement, Albu played for FC Craiova, making his last Divizia A appearance on 8 June 1941 in a 0–0 draw against Gloria CFR Galați, totaling 138 matches with 12 goals in the competition.